AnthonyRas/EISAACS/README.md

 "C1","-0.35 F1 + -0.49 F2 <br>+ 0.94 F3 + -1.06 F4"
 "C2","-0.35 F1 + -0.49 F2 <br>+ 0.94 F3 + -1.06 F4"
 ```
-Next, ensure that the working directory is the project directory, and then run
+# Model Training
+To preprocess the metadata, train the models, and to save, in "Data", what is necessary for the analysis, run
 ```
 source("run_initialise.R")
 ```
-to preprocess the metadata, train the models, and to save, in "Data", what is necessary for the analysis.
 # Evolving New Configurations at a Target Point
 To replicate the evolution of configurations towards a target point, run
 ```